codex-academy/FunctionFun/readme.md

 # Function fun

-Two scenarios to help you practice your javascript and logical thinking skills.
+Two scenarios to help you practice your JavaScript and logical thinking skills.